Ships & Shacks

 s.s.
 Chevron South America in drydock, Lisbon 1991.
 This was my last ship.
 Part of the dry dock I spent installing kit that would take my job.

 Look carefully near the forefoot - a great friend, Chris Callaway, the Chief Mate, subsequently a Master on Chevron Gas Carriers.
-Later became Port Captain at Milford Haven, now Regional Marine Superintendent.
+Later became Port Captain at Milford Haven, later Regional Marine Superintendent, now (sensibly!) retired.

 Another dry dock view.